alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 >
 > - A personal fulfillment achieved by understanding something very deeply.
 For theory-leaning people (which I'd classify myself as), this may also be the joy from finding an especially elegant proof or neat connection between different topics.
 This is definitely hard to find outside academia, but aspects of this still show up in industry, and being an expert on X is common advice for standing out among your peers.
 >
-> - A love for teaching with the plan to go for a lecturer position after a Ph.D..
+> - A love for teaching with the plan to go for a lecturer position after a Ph.D.
 I've liked TAing this semester and approve of education in general, but again this isn't a strong enough interest to make me want to teach full time.
 >
 > The summary ends up being: I wasn't motivated to work on my applications.
 I took that as a sign that I wasn't as interested in a Ph.D. as I was before.
 After asking myself a few things, I realized it was unlikely I would start a Ph.D. even given a free entrance into a top program.
 None of these decisions depend on whether I'd be a good researcher or not, they all depend on whether I'm motivated to do research or not.